rastkojovic/qa-automation-saucedemo/docs/navigation/burger_menu_items_visible_on_opening_burger_menu_test_case.md

 **Steps**:
 1. Click on the burger menu icon

-**Expected result**: The burger menu has expanded and items are visible.
+**Expected result**: The burger menu has expanded and the items are visible.

-**Actual result**: The burger menu has expanded and items are visible.
+**Actual result**: The burger menu has expanded and the items are visible.

 **Result**: Pass